StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/invoke-a-function.md

 This topic provides step-by-step instructions for invoking a [function](about-functions.md) in TheHive.

-{!includes/access-functions.md!}
+{% include-markdown "includes/access-functions.md" %}

 <h2>Procedure</h2>

-1. {!includes/organization-view-go-to.md!}
+1. {% include-markdown "includes/organization-view-go-to.md" %}

-2. {!includes/functions-tab-go-to.md!}
+2. {% include-markdown "includes/functions-tab-go-to.md" %}

 3. Select the function you want to invoke, or select :fontawesome-solid-ellipsis: and then **Edit**.